-As a backgrounder, JPEG stands for Joint Photographic Expert group while PNG stands for Portable Network Graphic.
+Take note that JPEG stands for Joint Photographic Expert group while PNG stands for Portable Network Graphic.
 GIF is an acronym for Graphics Interchange Format while BMP is short for bitmap image file or device independent bitmap.

-Pros and cons of JPEG
+Advantages and Disadvantages of JPEG

 1. Image quality: The JPEG image format is recognized for compressing and encoding high-resolution digital images.
 It supports 24-bit color with up to 16 million colors.
 This is the reason why this format is very popular on the Internet, in digital cameras, and desktop publishing.

-2. File size: One of the notable advantages of JPEG over the PNG format is that it can achieve a smaller file size than PNG for a relatively similar image quality and resolution.
+2. File size: One of the notable advantages of JPEG over the PNG format is that it can achieve a smaller file size for a relatively similar image quality and resolution.
 This is ideal for storage and online content consumption.

 3. Usage: JPEG is ideal for images with smooth variations of colors.
 However, unlike PNG and GIF, it is not ideal for images with texts or objects with sharp lines and edges between colors.
 This file format creates artifacts that are noticeable within the sharp edges between two or more different colors.

-Pros and cons of PNG
+Advantages and Disadvantages of PNG

 1. Image quality: A considerable advantage of PNG over JPEG is that it is a lossless compression.
 This means that image data and details are retained after compression.
 It also supports 24-bit RGB color images.